nicoboyce/ds/_posts/2023-10-23-contracting-is-all-in-the-prep.md

 * USB-C cables.
 These are not all created equal.
 Make sure each can charge both of your laptops and your phone, as well as transmit sufficient data to connect your device to a 4k monitor or projector should that be necessary.
 Label them with a little wrap of electrical tape so that you know which are yours.
 I typically carry three for an office day.
 * Laptop chargers.
 I have two Apple chargers which are I think 70W.
 They can also charge a phone if necessary but it's better for the battery to charge the phone from the laptop.
 Incidentally, I have two 12V USB-PD chargers fitted in my car in case I need to charge on the move.
 My MacBook doesn't charge well at 12V but using two does do the job okay.

+*Since originally writing this I have added a [Ring Can Inverter](https://www.halfords.com/tools/garage-workshop/inverters/ring-can-inverter-435701.html?stockInventory=undefined) to the car, which is much better for charging a MacBook and I do recommend this item.*

 ### Make it efficient

 Here's where the magic comes in.